dmorka/doubletextfield/README.md

 # DoubleTextField

 ## Description:
-Custom JavaFx TextField control allowing only for inputting real numbers.
+Custom JavaFx TextField control that only allows you to enter real numbers.